steve1066d/devore.tubs/install.md

 to jumper JP2 to provide ground for the Wi-Fi adapter board.
 This needs to be done if there is not continuity between J9-8 and J2-3.
-Since that jumper is used to indicate a Celsius board, if Fahrenheit is desired, power up the board before adding the jumper, or else the board will default to Celsius.
+Since that jumper is used to indicate a Celsius board, if Fahrenheit is desired, power up the board before adding the jumper or else the board will default to Celsius.

+After replacing the microcontroller, the conformal coating should be touched up.
+Depending on the board, it will be either an acryllic or silicone coating.
+Use the same type of coating as is currently on the board.